7 Sep 2021

-NIB's authorised capital amounts to approximately EUR 6,142 million.
+NIB's authorised capital amounts to approximately EUR 8,369 million.
 NIB’s member countries have subscribed the authorised capital according to a distribution key based on the eight member countries' gross national income.

 The authorised capital consists of paid-in capital and callable capital.
-About 6.82% of the subscribed authorised capital stock is paid in.
+About 10.10% of the subscribed authorised capital stock is paid in.
 The remainder of the authorised capital consists of callable capital, which is subject to call if the Board of Directors deems it necessary.
 In addition to the paid-in and callable capital, the Bank has various reserves.

-* Credit ratings by Moody's and Standard & Poor's as of 21 September 2018
+* Credit ratings by Moody's and Standard & Poor's as of 15 February 2021

 Each member country designates a governor for the Bank's Board of Governors, which is the supreme decision-making body.
 The Control Committee is the Bank's supervisory body.
 The Board of Directors makes policy decisions concerning the operations and approves the financial transactions proposed by NIB's President.
 NIB's President is responsible for the conduct of the current operations of the Bank.